 On a personal level, her husband Dr. William Darling passed away in the spring of 2015.
 She and Dr. Bill have two children, Liza and Will, and three grandchildren Charlie, Andie, and Liam.

-Joint Committee on Finance (cochair); Senate Committee on Universities and Technical Colleges (chair); Education (vice chair); Economic Development, Commerce, and Local Government; Joint Committee on Employment Relations; Joint Legislative Audit Committee; Joint Legislative Council.
+Joint Committee on Finance (co-chair); Education (vice chair); Judiciary and Public Safety; Universities, Technical Colleges, Children and Families; Joint Committee on Employment Relations; Joint Legislative Audit Committee; Joint Legislative Council.